bbrother/stm32f4androidbruteforce/README.md

 How It Works
 ==================

-This simply quickly goes through brute and tries to brute force unlocking an android phone by enumerating as a USB keyboard and sending keystrokes to the phone.
-As of this writing November 2013 android does not lock out after a certain number of guesses it just makes you wait 30 seconds after 5 incorrect guesses.
+Simply stated, this quickly tries to brute force unlock an Android phone by acting as a USB keyboard and sending keystrokes to the phone.
+As of November 2013, Android does not lock out after a certain number of incorrect guesses, it only delays 30 seconds after 5 incorrect guesses and then allows you to try again.
 The basic break down of the guessing algorithm is:

 1. Make 5 guesses
 2. Send the following sequence

 ```
-[Window+g] cyouremail@yourdomain.com\t[last guess]\t[last guess]\t\t\n".
+[Windows Key+g] cyouremail@yourdomain.com\t[last guess]\t[last guess]\t\t\n".
 ```
 This complicated string attempts to launch gmail and send you an email with the last guess that was made.
 3. Wait 30 seconds and then repeat

-The idea is that you will hopefully get and email with a guess and then you can work back and narrow it down to the correct one.
-It was decided to only try to send the email every 5 guess in order to speed things up and minimize the chance of getting into a wierd state on the keypad.
-Sending an email was my attempt to automate this more, other brute forec attacks I had seen did not do this and therefore you would need to watch the device and see the screen unlock.
+In theory you will get an email with a guess and you can work back narrowing it down to the correct one.
+It was decided to only try to send the email every 5 guess in order to speed things up.
+Sending an email is my attempt to automate this whereas other brute force attacks i've seen did not do this and therefore you would need to watch the device and see the screen unlock.

-This was a quick prototype designed to solve a problem for a friend it is not a polished cracking tool.
-It is designed for fun and for benign, I am not responsible if you use this software to break any laws!
-It does have the caveat that it doesn't detect if usb is unplugged so if the phone battery dies it will keep on guessing and you will have to start over.
-Also the email sending sequence does not work 100% reliably sometimes the message did not send.
-In these cases it was saved in the drafts folder since I was trying to unlock a phone with a forgotton passcode that was still a sufficient sucess in my case so I did not spend further time getting this working perfectly.
+This was a quick prototype designed to solve a problem for my lovely girlfriend who is so concerned about security that now even she cannot access her phone.
+It is not a polished cracking tool.
+It is designed for fun and for benign use, I am not responsible if you use this software to break any laws!
+It does have the caveat that it doesn't detect if USB is unplugged, so if the phone battery dies it will keep on guessing and you will have to start over.
+Also, the email sending sequence does not work 100% reliably.
+In these cases it was saved in the drafts folder.
+Since I was trying to unlock a phone with a forgotten PIN code that was still a sufficient success in my case so I did not spend time perfecting it.

-It was designed to be able to hone down your choices if you know some information about the pin.
-For example I designed this to help a friend unlock their phone when they forgot the PIN.
-We started with the following information:
+This is really designed to hone down your choices if you know some information about the PIN.
+For example, with my girlfriends forgotten PIN we started with the following information:

 1. The pin was 6 digits
 2. The pin does not have the numbers 1, 2, or 3 in it
-3. The pin did not repeat any digits (eg 456986 has 6 twice so that should not be attempted)
+3. The pin did not repeat any digits
 4. The pin likely did not start with 0.

 Tweaking based on this information can all be done in main.c